-Learning algorithms that are efficiently implemented on general-purpose digital computers do not necessarily map efficiently onto analog VLSI hardware.
-Even if the learning algorithm supports a parallel and scalable architecture suitable for analog VLSI implementation, inaccuracies in the implementation of the learning functions may significantly affect the performance of the trained system.
-Learning can only effectively compensate for inaccuracies in the network implementation when their physical sources are contained directly inside the learning feedback loop.
-Algorithms which assume a particular model for the underlying characteristics of the system being trained perform poorer than algorithms which directly probe the response of the system to external and internal stimuli.
+On-chip learning in analog VLSI has proven to be a challenging task for several reasons.
+The least of problems is the need for local analog storage of the learned parameters, for which adequate solutions exist in various VLSI technologies [34]-[39].
+More significantly, learning algorithms that are efficiently implemented on general-purpose digital computers do not necessarily map efficiently onto analog VLSI hardware.
+Second, even if the learning algorithm supports a parallel and scalable architecture suitable for analog VLSI implementation, inaccuracies in the implementation of the learning functions may significantly affect the performance of the trained system.
+Third, the learning can only effectively compensate for inaccuracies in the network implementation when their physical sources are contained directly inside the learning feedback loop.
+Algorithms which assume a particular model for the underlying characteristics of the system being trained are expected to perform poorer than algorithms which directly probe the response of the system to external and internal stimuli.
+Finally, the nature of typical learning algorithms make assumptions on prior knowledge which place heavy constraints on practical use in hardware.
+This is particularly the case for physical systems of which the characteristics nor the optimization objectives are properly defined.

-^{}This work was supported by a National Science Foundation Career Award, and by ARPA/ONR under MURI grant N00014-95-1-0409.
+^{}This work was supported by ARPA/ONR under MURI grant N00014-95-1-0409.
 Chip fabrication was provided through MOSIS.